ArnoutDevos/maml-cifar-fs/README.md

 # Model-Agnostic Meta-Learning on Omniglot, miniImageNet, and CIFAR-FS

-This repo extends the original MAML code ([link](https://github.com/cbfinn/maml), [ICML 2017 paper](https://arxiv.org/abs/1703.03400)) [1] with CIFAR-FS classification based on the splits in Luca et al. [2].
+This repo extends the original MAML code ([link](https://github.com/cbfinn/maml), [ICML 2017 paper](https://arxiv.org/abs/1703.03400)) [1] with **CIFAR-FS** (CIFAR few shot) classification based on the splits in Luca et al. [2].
 It includes code for running the few-shot supervised learning domain experiments, including sinusoid regression, Omniglot classification, MiniImagenet classification, and the newly added CIFAR-FS classification.

 For the experiments in the RL domain, see [this codebase](https://github.com/cbfinn/maml_rl).

+A report detailing the implementation details and reproducibility can be found [here](https://openreview.net/forum?id=BJx0N2I6IN).

 ### Dependencies
 This code requires the following: